Roman Review: All about Roman’s health services and products

 The drugs don't interact, so there's no safety risk from taking both as long as you can tolerate each one individually.

 These drugs are sometimes combined in a topical application, which can avoid potential sexual or depressive side effects associated with oral finasteride.
-At this time, Roman does not offer any form of topical finasteride, though you can get it from Keeps or Hims.
+You’ll find this combination in the 3-in-1 spray Roman recently released.

 Supplemental hair care products